Pregnant woman, her father critically injured in shooting

 PHILADELPHIA (AP) — Authorities say a street shooting in Philadelphia has left a pregnant woman and her father critically injured on the day she was married.

 The shooting occurred shortly before 10:30 p.m.
 Sunday.
-Authorities say the shooters fired at least 18 shots from two separate semiautomatic weapons before they fled the scene on foot.
+Authorities say the shooters fired at least 18 shots from two separate semi-automatic weapons before they fled the scene on foot.

-Authorities say a 23-year-old woman, who is about 5 months pregnant with twins, was shot in the leg and hip.
-Her 74-year-old father was shot twice in his back.
+Authorities say a 23-year-old woman, who is about five months pregnant with twins, was shot in the leg and hip.
+Her 74-year-old father was shot twice in the back.

 The two were driven to a hospital in a private car and remained there Monday in critical condition.
 Their names and further details on their injuries have not been released.